zfengyan/Kmeans_clustering/README.md

 ## HOW TO USE

 `build:`

+All files can be downloaded [here](https://github.com/SEUZFY/Kmeans_clustering/releases/tag/Kmeans-v1.0).

 Use all files inside [src](https://github.com/SEUZFY/Kmeans_clustering/tree/master/Kmeans/src) folder to build this project.
 Please be aware of the settings of the [CMakeLists.txt](https://github.com/SEUZFY/Kmeans_clustering/blob/master/Kmeans/CMakeLists.txt) if the program runs across platforms.

 `Compile and run:`

-After compiling the files, A binary executable file would be obtained.
+After compiling all the source files, a binary executable file (**Kmeans.exe**) would be obtained.
 Run it directly and no arguments are required.

 ## INPUT
 It automatically reads in all .xyz files inside [data](https://github.com/SEUZFY/Kmeans_clustering/tree/master/Kmeans/data) folder.